Heralded entangled state generation enhanced by photon addition and subtraction: Method

-where the success probability \(p\) and the fidelity \(F=|\braket{\psi_{output}|\psi_{target}}|^2\) are defined by the probabilities of Fock basis measurement.
-The numerical computation in CV quantum system is performed with support on The Walrus package\,\cite{Gupt2019}.
-There is a challenge of evaluating conditional probabilities in single-photon models that summing over all possible measurement outcomes corresponding to successful heralding is difficult, but the closure of Gaussian states under partial trace confines the computational complexity to that of computing a Hafnian of the reduced state.
+where \(p\) is the heralding success probability and \(F=|\braket{\psi_{output}|\psi_{target}}|^2\) is the fidelity with the target state, both defined from Fock basis measurement probabilities.
+The numerical computations in CV quantum system are performed using The Walrus package\,\cite{Gupt2019}.

+Compared with single-photon-source models, in which evaluating conditional probabilities requires summing over all measurement outcomes corresponding to successful heralding, the closure of Gaussian states under partial trace reduces the computational task to evaluating the Hafnian of the reduced state.

 The schematic of the proposed heralded entanglement generation model is illustrated in Fig.~\ref{fig:PA_PS} and \ref{fig:Model}.
 The Gaussian source is composed of a basic single-mode squeezed state combined with heralded photon addition and subtraction.
-Photon addition is realized by preparing a two-mode squeezing state, which can be equivalently implemented using two single-mode squeezers followed by a balanced beam splitter.
+Photon addition is realized by preparing a two-mode squeezing state, which can equivalently be implemented using two single-mode squeezers followed by a balanced beam splitter.
 When a single photon is detected on the ancillary mode, the other mode is conditionally projected onto a state with one additional photon.
 Similarly, photon subtraction is realized by interfering the modes with vacuum on a beam splitter and detecting a single photon on the ancillary mode, thereby heralding photon subtraction on the other mode.
 Photon addition is applied before the single-mode squeezing to exploit possible stimulated effects, while photon subtraction is performed after the squeezing to mitigate vacuum-induced errors.